 The long forked tail and striking black & white plumage render the Swallow-tailed Kite unmistakable in flight.
-They are large, graceful raptors that float effortlessly when soaring or hunting on the wing, and are highly maneuverable when swooping and diving for dragonflies.
+They are large, graceful raptors that float effortlessly when soaring or hunting on the wing and are highly maneuverable when swooping and diving for dragonflies.
 They also pluck reptiles, birds, and other prey items directly from treetops.
-Swallow-tailed Kites are rarely seen perched, except occasionally in early morning before thermals develop.
+Swallow-tailed Kites are rarely seen perched, except occasionally in the early morning before thermals develop.

-Swallow-tailed Kites nest in large trees along swampy river systems across the Southeast, but regularly stray north and sometimes west of their mapped range, especially in late spring.
+Swallow-tailed Kites nest in large trees along swampy river systems across the Southeast but regularly stray north and sometimes west of their mapped range, especially in late spring.
 Swallow-tailed Kites are generally gregarious, nesting in loose colonies and gathering in large communal roosts, especially just prior to fall migration, when over 1000 may stage together at a single site.
-On the breeding grounds, Swallow-tailed Kites give a shrill, emphatic whistle “klee klee KLEE!”
+On the breeding grounds, Swallow-tailed Kites give a shrill, emphatic whistle, “klee klee KLEE!”

 Similar in size to Ospreys, but much slender and more pointed-winged.

 Most distinctive trait is exceptionally long, forked tail that looks like two streamers trailing behind them.

 Appear to float effortlessly and gracefully, gaining lift when needed with seemingly ease.

 Rarely flap to stay aloft, but when they do, the wing beats are slow, elastic, and relaxed, often interspersed with long glides.